 FACTS: The complainant had booked a house with the Karnataka Housing Board against a deposit of Rs.1.66 lakhs.
 After five years, the Housing Board informed the complainant that the construction of the houses was not upto the expected level.
 He was given two choices that he could either take back the amount of deposit without interest or opt for a new house.

 OBSERVATIONS: The State Commission held that the act of the Housing Board amounted to deficiency in service and returning deposit amount without interest was unreasonable and ordered payment of interest @ 18% p.a.
-In the appeal to the National Commission, the appeal went in the favour of the complainant.
+In the appeal to the National Commission, the appeal went in the favor of the complainant.

 FACTS: The doctor had left the station without making competent alternative arrangements to attend to serious cases.